autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/launch-autoware/localization/index.md

   </figcaption>
 </figure>

+!!! note

     The Autoware project is a large project.
     Therefore, as we manage the Autoware project, we utilize specific arguments in the launch files.
     ROS 2 offers an argument-overriding feature for these launch files.
     Please refer to [the official ROS 2 launch documentation](https://docs.ros.org/en/humble/Tutorials/Intermediate/Launch/Using-ROS2-Launch-For-Large-Projects.html#parameter-overrides) for further information.
     For instance,
     if we define an argument at the top-level launch, it will override the value on lower-level launches.

 ## tier4_localization_component.launch.xml